-CNNs have been used in military and civil applications, in the technology sector, and in commerce .
-They are found in everyday applications such as social media platforms that automatically recognise faces, in self-tagging photo galleries, and on shopping websites that come up with suggestions based on your browsing habits.
+CNNs have been used in military and civil applications, including unmanned aerial vehicles, the technology sector, and commerce .
+They are found in everyday applications such as social media platforms that automatically recognise faces, in self-tagging photo galleries, and on shopping websites that come up with suggestions based on your internet browsing habits.

-The basis of a CNN is a computer program that is able to differentiate between different image classes based on unique features that can reliably be used to identify the image class, such as edges and curves.
-This is expanded upon with more abstract features through a series of convolutional layers.
+The basis of a CNN is a computer method that is able to differentiate between different image classes based on unique features that can reliably be used to identify the image class, such as edges and curves.
+This base is then expanded upon with more abstract features being added through a series of convolutional pooling and output layers.

-An image is fed into a computer and processed as different arrangements of dots (pixels), based on their colour.
-This converts sections of the image according to a particular filter .
-The filters often start off as simple features like straight lines, diagonal lines, curved lines, or dots.
+An image is fed into a computer and processed as different arrangements of pixels (dots), based on their colour.
+This process converts sections of the image according to a particular filter .
+The filters often start off analysing simple features like straight lines, diagonal lines, curved lines, or dots.
 Every time a filter is passed over the original image, it creates a new, smaller version of the original photograph.
-The positive filter matches are assigned a positive value, and the areas that do not match are assigned a value less than 1.
-This results in a convoluted image: for example, a straight-line filter passed over an image of an acral naevus with parallel furrow pattern on dermoscopy will show a strong positive convolution image.
-This step can be repeated for more features to achieve a more accurate output (ie, a diagnosis or differential diagnosis).
+The positive filter matches are assigned a positive value, and the areas that do not match are assigned a value of less than 1.
+This results in a convoluted image; for example, a straight-line filter passed over an image of an acral naevus with a parallel furrow pattern on dermoscopy will show a strong positive convolution image.
+This step can be repeated with further features to achieve a more accurate output (ie, a diagnosis or differential diagnosis).

-If the resulting image is large, it may be required to “pool” layers between subsequent convolutions, fixing on an area of interest in the image and removing the parameters around that area .
-There are different types of pooling, but the most common type is the maximum pooling method (figure 1).
+If the resulting image is large, the layers of the neural networks may need to be “pooled” between subsequent convolutions, fixing on an area of interest in the image and removing the parameters around that area .
+There are different types of pooling, but the most common type used is the maximum pooling method (see figure below).

 The CNN can now be trained using additional functions to improve accuracy and to "teach" itself to identify new lesions (such as back-propagation, which teaches the network when it selects a wrong outcome to change the weight assigned to traits when selecting an output class) .

-Benefits of CNNs in the diagnosis of skin lesions include accuracy, speed and low cost.
+The benefits of CNNs in the diagnosis of skin lesions include accuracy, speed, and low cost.

 Caveats about the use of CNNs include the unrealistic expectations of patients and health practitioners, security and privacy issues, and medicolegal accountability.